 Other than keeping the bird room from darkness the overhead bulb in the bird room doesn’t bring much to the party.
 Having lights above the cages is only half the equation.

 Birds don’t know what day it is but they can tell time more accurately than a Rolex.
-Having a consistent light source is one of the many signals the pineal gland signaling “well being” messages to our birds.
+Having a consistent light source is one of the many signals the pineal gland signals “well-being” messages to our birds.

 We currently have a Senegal and 4 budgies – the budgies have their cage and Peaches has hers.
-The are in the same “space” ut thaey can’t see each other when caged.
+They are in the same “space” but they can’t see each other when caged.

-The times go on and off at 7:20 am/pm respectively.
-When daylight savings time arrives – we will not respect it and the time will be 8:20 on/off for consistently.
+The times go on and off at 7:30 am/pm respectively.
+When daylight savings time arrives – we make no changes and the time will then be 8:30 on/off consistently through the summer.